Learn - Categories

 Categories

-Categories are the buckets your items live in.
-Every item you create (rent, paycheck, groceries, a Spotify subscription) belongs to exactly one category, and each category has a Type that tells the app which way money moves when a transaction lands on that item.
-The type is the one field worth getting right; everything else (the name, the icon, where it sits in the tree) is for your own benefit when you scroll through later.
+Categories are the buckets your flows live in.
+Every flow you create, rent, a paycheck, groceries, a streaming subscription, belongs to exactly one category, and each category has a Type that tells the app which way money moves when a transaction is saved or an event is resolved.
+The type is the one field worth getting right.
+The name, the icon, and where a category sits in the tree are all for your benefit later, when you are scrolling for something.

 The three types and the sign rule

-Every category has one of three types.
-The type is what the app reads when a transaction lands, so the rest of the math depends on it.
+Every category has one of three types, and the type is what the app reads when money moves.

 Income.
-Money coming in.
-Paychecks, refunds, gifts, freelance pay, dividends, interest.
-When a transaction lands on an item filed under an Income category, the linked account’s balance goes up by the transaction amount.
-Most people end up with a small number of Income categories.
+Money coming in: paychecks, refunds, gifts, freelance pay, dividends, interest.
+Resolving an Income event, or saving a transaction inside one, raises the linked account’s balance.
+Most people end up with a handful of Income categories.

 Expense.
-Money going out.
-Rent, groceries, gas, dining out, subscriptions.
-When a transaction lands on an item filed under an Expense category, the linked account’s balance goes down by the transaction amount.
+Money going out: rent, groceries, gas, dining out, subscriptions.
+Resolving an Expense event, or saving a transaction inside one, lowers the linked account’s balance.
 This is where most of your categories will live.

 Transfer.
 Money moving between two of your own accounts.
-Moving $500 from Checking to Savings is a transfer.
-Paying off a credit card from your checking account is a transfer.
-A Transfer item picks two accounts (a From Account and a To Account); when a transaction lands, one balance goes down and the other goes up by the same amount, so your overall total is unchanged.
+Moving $500.00 from Checking to Savings is a transfer.
+A Transfer flow names a From Account and a To Account; when its event resolves, one balance goes down and the other goes up by the same amount, so your overall total is unchanged.

-Why does the Type drive the sign, instead of the transaction amount itself?
-The amount you record is always positive.
-The direction (add or subtract) comes from the category’s type, looked up at the moment a transaction is applied to the balance.
-That has one big payoff: if you ever file an item under the wrong-type category, you do not have to re-key any amounts.
-You change the item’s category and every future transaction follows the new direction.
-Past transactions still landed with the old direction (the balance change was written when they happened), so re-anchoring Current Balance is the cleanest way to absorb the difference.
+Why does the Type drive the sign, instead of the amount you record?
+The amount is always positive.
+The direction comes from the category’s type, read fresh at the moment the money is applied.
+That has one big payoff: file a flow under the wrong-type category and you never have to re-key an amount.
+Change the flow’s category and every future transaction follows the new direction.
+Balance changes already made keep the direction they were made with, so resetting Current Balance is the cleanest way to absorb the difference.

 Why is Transfer a separate type rather than two transactions?
-Because if you had to record a Checking outflow and a Savings inflow as two unrelated entries, you could (and would) get them out of sync over time: different dates, different amounts, one entered without the other.
+Recording a Checking outflow and a Savings inflow as two unrelated entries, you could get them out of sync over time: different dates, different amounts, one entered without the other.
 Treating a transfer as a single record with two sides means you cannot accidentally record half of one.
 Both balances move together, or neither does.

 How categories are organized

 Why this default?
-A flat category list with eight to twelve entries is usable forever.
-A nested tree with twenty-five entries needs maintenance you will quietly stop doing in month three.
-The app will let you build the deeper tree if you want it; it just will not push you there.
+A flat list of eight to twelve categories stays usable forever.
+A nested tree of twenty-five needs maintenance you will quietly stop doing in month three.
+The app will build the deeper tree if you want it.
+It just will not push you there.

 Adding a category

-Tap the Add Category button on the toolbar.
+Tap Add Category on the toolbar.
 The New Category dialog opens.

 Fill in:

 - Category Name.
 What you will recognize at a glance.
-Up to 50 characters.
+Up to 50 characters, and the only required field.

 - Parent Category.
 Defaults to None (Top-level).
 Pick another category here to nest this one under it.

 - Category Icon.
-The icon shown for this category (and for items filed under it) on the Planner and in lists.
+Shown for this category, and for every flow filed under it, on the Planner and in lists.

-If you tap Add Category while a category is already selected on the screen, the new category opens with that category pre-filled as the parent.
-If the category you had selected is itself a sub-category, the new one is parented to its top-level ancestor, since the tree only goes two levels deep.
+Tapping Add Category while a category is selected pre-fills that category as the parent and inherits its type.
+If the selected one is itself a sub-category, the new category is parented to its top-level ancestor instead, since the tree only goes two levels deep.

-A budget can hold up to 250 categories.
-The cap is the same on the free tier and on Premium.
-When you reach it, the toolbar shows “Category limit reached (250/250 per budget).” and the Add button stops opening the dialog; delete an unused category to make room.
+A budget can hold up to 250 categories, on the free tier and on Premium alike.
+At the cap, tapping Add Category shows the notice “Category limit reached (250/250 per budget).” instead of opening the dialog.

 Editing a category

-- A category that has sub-categories cannot itself become a sub-category.
-The Parent Category field is disabled in that case.
-Move or delete the sub-categories first if you want to reparent the top-level category.
+- A category with sub-categories cannot itself become a sub-category.
+Its Parent Category field is dimmed and does not open.
+Move or delete the sub-categories first.

-- Changing the Type of a category that has sub-categories cascades.
-A small note appears under the Type field: “Changing type will update all subcategories.”
-Saving applies the new type to the category and to all its descendants in one step.
+- Changing the Type of a category with sub-categories cascades.
+A note under the field reads “Changing type will update all subcategories”, and saving applies the new type to the category and all of its children.
+The app updates them one at a time, so an interrupted save can leave some already changed; reopen the parent and save again if the tree looks half-converted.

-Why are sub-categories not allowed to differ in Type from their parent?
-The constraint lives in three places at once: the parent picker only offers categories of the same type, the Type field is read-only on a sub-category, and a parent’s Type change overwrites every descendant.
-If a child were free to disagree, the cascade rule would have to either silently re-type the child or stop and ask, both of which produce surprises.
-Forcing alignment keeps the tree predictable: pick the parent’s type once, and every child is guaranteed to follow.
+Why must a sub-category share its parent’s Type?
+The constraint shows up in three places at once: the parent picker offers only same-type parents, the Type field is read-only on a sub-category, and a parent’s Type change overwrites its children.
+If a child were free to disagree, the cascade would have to either re-type it silently or stop and ask, and both are surprises.
+Forcing alignment keeps the tree predictable: pick the parent’s type once, and every child follows.

 Changing the type of a category in use

-You can change the type of a category that already has items in it.
-The app does not block this.
-But the change has consequences worth understanding before you save.
+You can change the type of a category that already has flows in it.
+The app does not block it, and the consequences are worth knowing before you save.

-So if you flip an in-use category from Expense to Income, your historical balance will not auto-correct.
-The most reliable way to fix that is to flip the type back, then move the affected items to a different category if you wanted them somewhere else.
-Use type changes for categories you have not used yet, or be ready to re-anchor the affected account’s Current Balance after the fact.
+So flipping an in-use category’s type does not correct your history.
+The reliable fix is to flip it back and move the affected flows to a different category instead.
+Use type changes on categories you have not used yet, or be ready to reset the affected account’s Current Balance afterwards.

 Deleting a category

-Open the category and tap Delete Category at the bottom of the dialog (or tap the trash icon on the toolbar).
-The Delete Category dialog opens and analyzes the impact: how many items are using this category, and whether it has sub-categories.
+Open the category and tap Delete Category at the bottom, or select it and tap Delete Category on the toolbar.
+The Delete Category dialog opens and works out how many flows use the category and whether it has sub-categories.

 Three things can happen.

-No items, no sub-categories: a clean delete.
-The dialog asks for confirmation and you can delete it directly.
+No flows and no sub-categories: a clean delete.
+The dialog asks Are you sure you want to permanently delete “[Name]”? and you confirm.

 - Pick a replacement.
-The picker lists every other top-level or sub-category of the same type (Expense categories on a deleted Expense, Income on Income, Transfer on Transfer).
-Pick one and a helper line appears: Items will be reassigned to the selected category.
-When you confirm, the items move to the new category.
-Their schedules, transactions, and history stay attached to the items themselves; only the category they file under changes.
+The helper text becomes Flows will be reassigned to the selected category.
+Confirming moves the flows across.
+Their schedules, transactions, and events stay attached to the flows; only the category they file under changes.

-- Leave the picker empty.
-A warning appears: Warning: N items will be permanently deleted if you proceed without selecting a replacement.
-Confirming deletes the items along with the category, including their schedules and any pending transactions.
+- Leave it empty.
+The helper text reads If no replacement is selected, all flows will be permanently deleted., and a warning follows: Warning: N flows will be permanently deleted if you proceed without selecting a replacement.
+Confirming deletes those flows with their schedules and every transaction ever recorded on them.
 This is the path for tearing down a side project you want completely gone.

-If there is no other category of the same type to reassign to, the dropdown does not appear and a red warning replaces the helper text: Warning: N items will be permanently deleted with this category.
-Add another category of the matching type first if you wanted to reassign.
+When no other category of that type exists, the picker does not appear and a red warning takes its place: Warning: N flows will be permanently deleted with this category.
+Add a category of the matching type first if you wanted to reassign.

-Why filter the replacement picker by type?
-Because reassigning across types would silently flip the direction of every item on the list.
-A former Expense item suddenly logged as Income would mean the next transaction added to your balance instead of subtracting from it, with no warning anywhere.
-Keeping the picker on-type means whatever you pick produces the same kind of math the items already had.
+Why does the replacement picker only offer categories of the same type?
+Reassigning across types would silently flip the direction of every flow on the list.
+A former Expense flow logged as Income would start adding to your balance instead of subtracting, with no warning anywhere.
+Keeping the picker on-type means whatever you pick produces the same kind of math the flows already had.

-Why offer a replacement picker here, when deleting an account does not?
-An item belongs to exactly one category, so swapping the category on every affected item is a clean rename: the items keep their identities, schedules, and history.
-An item also references one or two accounts (Transfer items have a From and a To), and there is no equally clean swap for “this account is going away,” so the account dialog deletes the affected items outright.
-Categories have the simpler relationship, so they offer the simpler escape hatch.
+Why does the account dialog not offer a replacement too?
+A flow belongs to exactly one category, so swapping the category on every affected flow is clean: the flows keep their identities, schedules, and history.
+A flow references one or two accounts, and there is no equally clean swap for “this account is going away”, so deleting an account deletes the affected flows outright.
+Categories have the simpler relationship, so they can offer the simpler escape hatch.

-What category to pick for a new item
+What category to pick for a new flow

-When you are not sure, the right answer is usually “the one I would pick if I had to find this item three months from now.”
-Don’t overthink the tree.
+When you are unsure, pick the category you would look under three months from now.
 Eight to twelve top-level categories is plenty for most people.

-The one mistake to watch for: filing an Income item under an Expense category by accident.
-The app reads the category’s type when the transaction lands, so a misfiled paycheck quietly subtracts from your balance every payday instead of adding to it.
-The give-away is the running balance moving the wrong direction.
-Edit the item to point at an Income category, and future events will be fine.
-For past transactions already filed under the wrong category, you can either re-anchor the account’s Current Balance to your bank’s number, or delete and re-add the affected events under the correct item.
+The mistake worth watching for is filing an Income flow under an Expense category.
+The app reads the type when the flow touches the balance, so a misfiled paycheck quietly subtracts every payday instead of adding.
+The giveaway is a running balance drifting the wrong way.
+Point the flow at an Income category and future events are fine; for events already resolved, either reset the account’s Current Balance to your bank’s number, or delete and re-add them under the corrected flow.

 Who can edit categories